Trading stocks can be quite a challenge for some people, especially for beginners.

 What does it take to be a stockbroker?

 It takes a huge gut.
 You need to be able to handle stress and risk really well, as you’ll be working with those things at all times.
-You need to be up to date with any stock movements and fluctuations.
+It would help if you were up to date with any stock movements and fluctuations.

-You need to know your craft, be good at what you do, and know a lot of things you acquire through formal education and training.
+You need to know your craft, be good at what you do, and know many things you acquire through formal education and training.

-Profit generally outweighs the commission so it’s generally worth hiring a stockbroker to handle your trades.
+The profit generally outweighs the commission, so it’s generally worth hiring a stockbroker to handle your trades.